obonaventure/cnp3/Missions/S10/routing3.rst

 BGP and IP over Ethernet
 ========================

-In this set of exercices, we will discuss about the BGP decision process and analyse in more details the operation of IP in an Ethernet network.
+In this set of exercises, we will discuss about the BGP decision process and analyse in more details the operation of IP in an Ethernet network.
+For each exercise, try to provide a detailed justification for your answer.

-The deadline for this exercise will be Tuesday December 8th, 13.00.
+The deadline for this exercise is Tuesday December 8th, 13.00.

 BGP